Meet Our Geese Chasing Dogs

 Unruly Canada geese can cause big headaches for your property.
 Get your goose problem under control with the help of our herding dogs!

-It’s common to see geese at residential and commercial properties.
+It’s common to see geese at residential and commercial properties, or wherever a pond has been installed.
 That’s because zoning laws require new construction to have a water runoff area, prompting builders to create man-made ponds.
 These park-like areas become “goose heavens” with plenty of food, water, and nesting space for geese – without predators.

-Unfortunately, these geese can wreak havoc on your property and put tenants at risk.
-Geese eat and kill grassy areas, then leave messy droppings all over your lawns and walkways.
+Unfortunately, these geese can wreak havoc on your property and put your employees and tenants at risk.
+Geese rip out and eat grassy areas, then leave messy droppings all over your lawns and walkways.
 These droppings may contain bacteria like e-coli, salmonella, listeria, and more.